-The Piccolo General Chemistry 13 reagent disc and the Piccolo Xpress chemistry analyzer comprise an in vitro diagnostic system that aids the physician in diagnosing the following disorders in adults:
+The Piccolo General Chemistry 6 reagent disc and the Piccolo Xpress chemistry analyzer comprise an in vitro diagnostic system that aids the physician in diagnosing the following disorders in adults:

-Alanine aminotransferase (ALT): Liver diseases, for example, viral hepatitis and cirrhosis.
+Alanine Aminotransferase (ALT): Liver diseases, for example, viral hepatitis and cirrhosis.

-Albumin: Liver and kidney diseases.

-Alkaline phosphatase (ALP): General Liver and metabolic disease, for example, bone, parathyroid, and intestinal diseases.

-Amylase: Pancreatitis.

 Aspartate aminotransferase (AST): Liver disease, for example, hepatitis and viral jaundice, shock liver.

-Calcium: General metabolic disease, for example, Parathyroid, bone and chronic renal diseases; tetany.

 Creatinine: Renal disease and renal dialysis.
 Gamma glutamyltransferase (GGT): Liver diseases, for example, alcoholic cirrhosis and primary and secondary liver tumors.
 Glucose: Carbohydrate metabolism disorders, for example, adult and juvenile diabetes mellitus and hypoglycemia.

-Total bilirubin: Liver disorders, for example, hepatitis and biliary obstruction;

-iaundice.

-Total protein: Metabolic disorders, for example, nutritional disorders, liver, kidney, bone marrow diseases.

 Blood urea nitrogen (BUN): Renal diseases.

-Uric Acid: Renal and metabolic disorders, for example, renal failure and gout.

-As with any diagnostic test procedure, all other test procedures including the clinical status of the patient, should be
+As with any diagnostic test procedure, all other test procedures including the clinical status of the patient, should be considered prior to final diagnosis.